 A crisis episode is an event that presents significant danger to the Participant or others or danger to valuable property because of the Participant's challenging behavior.
-The Crisis Intervention Plan (CIP) is to be developed and implemented to respond to a crisis episode and is intended to protect the Participant or others and valuable property.
-A CIP is not intended to decrease instances of future challenging behavior.
+The Crisis Intervention Plan is to be developed and implemented to respond to a crisis episode and is intended to protect the Participant or others and valuable property.
+A Crisis Intervention Plan is not intended to decrease instances of future challenging behavior.
+The Crisis Intervention Plan may include the use of brief Physical Restraint only to prevent injury when the Participant is at imminent risk of hurting himself or herself or others.
+Brief Physical Restraint under these circumstances is not treatment, but is to be used only to assure safety in an urgent situation.

-A CIP is only required when a Participant receives Behavioral Support Services.
-The CIP must identify how crisis intervention services will be available to the Participant, how the Contractor's staff and Providers will be kept informed of precursors to the Participant's challenging behavior, and the procedures and interventions that are most effective to deescalate the challenging behaviors.
+A Crisis Intervention Plan is only required when a Participant receives Behavioral Support Services.
+The Crisis Intervention Plan must identify how crisis intervention services will be available to the Participant, how the Contractor's staff and Providers will be kept informed of precursors to the Participant's challenging behavior, and the procedures and interventions that are most effective to deescalate the challenging behaviors.

-The CIP must address the needs of the Participant both within and outside the Service Area.
-The CIP must include instructions that if a crisis episode occurs when the Participant is outside of the Service Area, the Contractor should be called for a phone consultation with the Participant and the Participant's representative, people accompanying the Participant and family members, if available, to discuss what can be done to deescalate or end the crisis episode; that if none of the Contractor's suggestions about how to deescalate or end the crisis episode work, the people accompanying the Participant should take the Participant to an emergency room and advise the emergency room personnel that they may contact the Contractor for additional information that may help resolve the crisis episode; and that the Participant, the Participant's representative, people accompanying the Participant, should request that the discharge summary from the emergency room be sent to the Contractor.
+The Crisis Intervention Plan must address the needs of the Participant both within and outside the Service Area.
+The Crisis Intervention Plan must include instructions that if a crisis episode occurs when the Participant is outside of the Service Area, the Contractor should be called for a phone consultation with the Participant and the Participant's representative, people accompanying the Participant and family members, if available, to discuss what can be done to deescalate or end the crisis episode; that if none of the Contractor's suggestions about how to deescalate or end the crisis episode work, the people accompanying the Participant should take the Participant to an emergency room and advise the emergency room personnel that they may contact the Contractor for additional information that may help resolve the crisis episode; and that the Participant, the Participant's representative, people accompanying the Participant, or family, should request that the discharge summary from the emergency room be sent to the Contractor.

-The development, delivery, and follow-up of a CIP must include the following:
+The development, delivery, and follow-up of a Crisis Intervention Plan must include the following: